 A: HAE can cause attacks of painful, disabling swelling anywhere in the body, but characteristic locations include the face, hands, feet, genitals, abdomen and throat.

 Usually, swelling in the skin occurs without hives or itchiness.
 An attack in the abdomen can cause mild to severe pain and be accompanied by vomiting and/or diarrhea.

 Swelling in the throat, or a laryngeal attack, happens less frequently than skin or abdominal attacks but is the most serious.
-Swelling in the throat can become life threatening because it can lead to suffocation.
+Swelling in the throat can become life-threatening because it can lead to suffocation.
 If you have a throat attack, you should seek emergency care right away.

 HAE symptoms vary greatly from person to person.
-That means one HAE patient's symptoms could be very different from someone else who has HAE.
+That means one HAE patient's symptoms could be very different from those of someone else who has HAE.
 HAE symptoms can also change within the same person.
 For instance, the frequency of attacks might increase as a patient enters adolescence.

 A: Although triggers can be different for everyone with HAE, some common triggers include: